Lantern acquired in April 2003.

 The aluminium-cased GEC capacitor is rated at 20 µF.
 Given its age, this probably contains Polychlorinated Biphenyl (PCB) oil - you know that when something sounds dangerous, it probably is, and this is no exception - PCBs were later discovered to be both carcinogenic in humans, and also extremely polluting in nature.
 Fortunately, this capacitor shows no signs of leakage, and as I am unlikely to hack it open any time soon, the risk is reduced.

 A rubber gaiter (bearing the GEC logo) exists at one end of the capacitor, in order to allow connections to be made.
-At the other end, the cryptic code '40 58 22' is stamped on the casing - if this is a date code, I am unsure of how to decipher it - is '58' 1958, for example?
-This sounds plausible, as I am doubtful that '40' would relate to 1940 - and '22' is definitely not 1922 - low pressure sodium lamps were not available commercially until a decade later.
+At the other end, the cryptic code '40 58 22' is stamped on the casing - this is unlikely to be any sort of date code, however.

 Another view of the leak transformer; this time, with the wires removed in order that the details on the plate can be read.
 The aforementioned fragment of string can be seen to the bottom-right of the plate.
 The serial number for the transformer is 206884.
 Incidentally, the reason for de-wiring the leak transformer was to allow for the asbestos-sheathed wiring to be replaced with modern PVC wiring, which of course, is not harmful at all..!